CM Reed, age 16

 Land where prairie fever makes the people sweat with love for the word of God

 Land famous for radio preachers, auctioneers

 Wanderers of the wasteland who sang like coon dogs with chicken bones

 caught in their throats.

-shoulders wide as a church house door
+Five foot two, shoulders wide as a church house door

 high waisted, narrow prairie lips

 work hands that could tear thorn trees out by the root!